Drakansoul/DisPlace/README.md

 # DisPlace Plugin
 This is a modification of [MakePlacePlugin](https://github.com/jawslouis/MakePlacePlugin) for personal use.
 I make no assurances that this will work or that I will keep it updated as I mainly just wanted to enable features that were disabled in makeplace and enable the plugin for the current version of FFXIV.
 A plugin to automatically save and load housing furniture layouts for FFXIV.
-It can also import/export layouts from the [MakePlace](https://jawslouis.itch.io/makeplace) program since it uses the same file format.
+It can also import/export layouts from the original and now deprecated [MakePlace](https://jawslouis.itch.io/makeplace) program as well as the maintained [ReMakePlace](https://github.com/RemakePlace/app) since it uses the same file format.

 ## Contents
 * [Installation](#installation)